Zava-Labs-ViralShah6438/TechWorkshop-L300-GitHub-Copilot-and-platform/CONFIGURATION.md

 # Configuration Setup

+## Authentication Method

+The application uses **Azure Managed Identity** for secure, keyless authentication to Azure AI Foundry.
+No API keys are required or stored in configuration.

 ## Local Development (User Secrets)

-The application uses .NET User Secrets to store sensitive configuration locally.
+The application uses .NET User Secrets to store configuration locally.
 User secrets are stored outside the project directory and are never committed to source control.

 ### Setting Up User Secrets